suhank/zea-engine/docs/api/Math/Mat4.md

 <a name="Mat4+inverse"></a>

 ### inverse
-Inverts a Mat4 not using SIMD and returns the result as a new instance.
+Inverts a Mat4 and returns the result as a new instance.

 **Returns**: [<code>Mat4</code>](#Mat4) - - Returns a new Mat4.